 Many of us likely don’t pay attention to how fast we walk, but a recent study suggests that our walking speed might be tied to our risk for developing heart disease.

 Find the truth about questions that pique your curiosity in our series, “The Short Answer.”
-Preventive cardiologist Haitham Ahmed, MD, MPH, answers this one about cardiovascular disease.
+Cardiologist Steven Nissen MD, answers this one about family history and heart disease.

 You may think that your heart is as old as you are, but it’s possible that your heart is aging faster than your chronological age.